This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 The Church’s mission is not a collection of isolated efforts but a unified endeavor composed of many interconnected parts.

-Elders must therefore lead with an awareness that the whole is greater than the sum of its parts, even as it depends on those parts for its realization.
+Elders must thus lead with an awareness that the whole is greater than the sum of its parts, even as it depends on those parts for its realization.

-The theological core of this argument is the assertion that the Great Commission is inherently global.
+The theological core of this argument is that the Great Commission presents the mission of the Church in unmistakably expansive terms.

 Great Commission Scope Chart